Kergalli/dragonbane-action-rules/README.md

 - **Weapon durability when parrying** - Shows weapon durability in chat for easy comparison
 - **Weapon feature bonuses** - Displays topple weapon bonuses (+1 Boon) automatically
 - **Mark Weapon Broken button** - Appears on parry rules for easy weapon damage tracking, updates character sheet directly from chat
+- **AOE Rule Reminder (NEW in v2.0.4)** - Reminds players that AOE spells can be dodged but not parried and that targets can be exempted from AOE effects by taking a bane

 ### 🛡️ **Monster Action Prevention**